 - In a soup pot heat the oil over medium heat.

 - Add the pork chops and sausage and brown.

 - Add garlic, and bell pepper.
 Cook and stir for half a minute.

-- Add the beans, tomato sauce and a quart of water.
+- Pour in the beans, tomato sauce and water.
+Simmer covered for five minutes

 - Add oregano, cilantro, sweet potatoes, sugar and plantains.

 - Boil over medium heat until all the ingredients are cooked throughout and the stew reaches a creamy consistency.
 Adjust water if it becomes necessary.

 - Season with salt and pepper to taste.